jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 z_j =  \sum_{i} W_i * x_i + b_i
 $$

-The following is the code implementation.
-It is self-explainatory and a working implementation can help you to identify any mis-conceptions.
+The following is our code implementation.
+It is pretty self-explainatory.
+The core purpose is to demonstrate how we perform the weight multiplication and apply the sigmoid function.

+> We provide coding to help audience to understand the concept deeper and to verify their understanding.
+Nevertheless, a full understand of the code is not needed or suggested.

 ```python
 import numpy as np